FERMat-ML/OMG-site/index.md

-**FERMat** is a foundation model developed for the purposes of molecular and material property prediction, and generation of ML interatomic potentials for modeling atomic behavior.
+**OMG** is a Python package for machine-learning-powered materials discovery.

 <br><br>
 * * *